oracle-livelabs/em-omc/enterprise-manager/emcc/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

       ![](images/admin-fm.png "navigation")

-4. We have already created the gold image (PDB Image) and subscribed Finance PBD to it.
+4. We have already created the gold image (named PDB Image) and subscribed Finance PBD to it.
+This is a mandatory pre-requisite step.

 5. In this page, we will select relevant ***Image Name***, ***Target Type*** and ***Operation***.
       ![](images/fm-flow1.png "selection")